hyperledger-solang/solang/docs/aqd.rst

     With a password: ``//Alice///SECRET_PASSWORD``

 -x, \-\-execute
-  Specifies whether to submit the extrinsic for on-chain execution.
+  Specifies whether to submit the extrinsic for on-chain execution; if not provided, it will perform a dry run and return the result.

 \-\-storage-deposit-limit *storage-deposit-limit*
   Specifies the maximum amount of balance that can be charged from the caller to pay for the storage consumed.